javak87/2025-06-course-Bringing-Deep-Learning-Workloads-to-JSC-supercomputers/03-parallelize-training.md

 ## FSDP

-- FSDP is again good enough
-- It is a primitive method to PyTorch
+- FSDP is a primitive method in PyTorch.
+- Its memory efficiency is high because model parameters, gradients and optimizers are sharded.
-- However, it require a high-bandwidth system
+- However, it requires a high-bandwidth system because it involves frequent communication between GPUs.
-- If you have bandwidth-limited clusters FSDP maybe not good and would prefer Pipelining
+- If you have bandwidth-limited clusters, FSDP may not be ideal, and you would prefer pipelining technique.

 ---

 ## Model Parallel

+- Before talking about pipelining, let's talk about Model Parallelism (MP).
 - Model *itself* is too big to fit in one single GPU 🐋
 - Each GPU holds a slice of the model 🍕
 - Data moves from one GPU to the next